Shaier/DINN/README.md

 <br/><br/>

-Once the packages are install, the next recommendation is to explore the [tutorial.ipynb](tutorial.ipynb) file
+Once the packages are install, the next recommendation is to explore the [tutorial.ipynb](tutorial.ipynb) file.

+Other than that, the [Experiments](https://github.com/Shaier/DINN/tree/master/Experiments) folder